starshyp/Foundation/README.md

 ### How to use

 You can go to the website (link above) and login with your email using password: 'codeboxx', or use 'nicolas.genest@codeboxx.biz' with password 'codeboxx'.
+Click on "Interventions" in th emenu bar or go directly to: www.rocketelevators.xyz/interventions/new

 ### Notes
 Please note NOT ALL CUSTOMERS HAVE A BUILDING.
 If you come across a customer with no buildings to select, it means they don't have a service contract with us, or are late with their service bill.
 In which case, please select another customer with buildings to see the cascading effect.